emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/docs/ui_delete_to_ambassador.md

 ### When the User presses Delete

-(1) When the user presses the Delete button, the view X handles the button press by (2) sending `doDelete()` to the model X which then (3) makes the asynchronous API call to Ambassador to do the delete.
-The model X and view X are marked as "pending" and (4) a five second timer is started.
+(1) When the user presses the Delete button (calls `onDeleteButton()`), the view X handles the button press by (2) sending `doDelete()` to the model X which then (3) makes the asynchronous API call to Ambassador to do the delete.

                        [models]         [views]
                       +---------+     +---------+